-When it comes to basic medical and hospital services, Original Medicare may have you covered.
-But what about other services and expenses that Original Medicare doesn’t cover?
+Original Medicare may have you covered for basic medical and hospital services, but what about other services and expenses that Original Medicare doesn’t cover?
 Don’t worry – you have options.

 Comparing Medicare Advantage and Medigap

-To figure out if a Medicare Advantage or Medigap plan is right for you, it’s important to know what makes these coverage options different.
-It really depends on your needs, and each type of plan can have pros and cons.
+To figure out if a Medicare Advantage or Medigap plan is right for you, it’s important to know their differences and to compare their pros and cons to your needs.
 To get started, focus on what you’re really looking for, including out-of-pocket costs, prescription drug coverage, additional benefits and more.

 • Predictable costs: Most Medicare Advantage plans include copays and deductibles for covered services, as well as monthly premiums as low as $0 – which are paid in addition to your Part B premium.
 Unlike Original Medicare, there is an annual out-of-pocket maximum, so you never have to pay above a certain amount for services covered by your plan.

-• Original Medicare: In order to be eligible for a Medicare Advantage plan, you have to be enrolled in Original Medicare Parts A and B. Medicare Advantage plans replace your Original Medicare benefits and combine them into one plan, often called Part C.
+• Original Medicare: To be eligible for a Medicare Advantage plan, you have to be enrolled in Original Medicare Parts A and B. Medicare Advantage plans replace your Original Medicare benefits and combine them into one plan, often called Part C.

-• Prescription drugs: Most Medicare Advantage plans include Part D prescription drug coverage, so you won’t need to purchase a separate plan to cover your prescriptions.
-In fact, if you have a Medicare Advantage plan you’re not eligible to enroll in a standalone Part D plan.
+• Prescription drug coverage: Most Medicare Advantage plans include Part D prescription drug coverage, so you won’t need to purchase a separate plan to cover your prescriptions.
+In fact, if you have a Medicare Advantage plan, you’re not eligible to enroll in a standalone Part D plan.

 • Additional benefits: Many plans offer coverage for vision, dental, hearing and more.